Henry C. Fader

 Mr. Fader is legal advisor to the board of the Hearing Loss Association of America (HLAA), a national organization devoted to assisting persons coping with hearing loss and its annual national fundraiser, Walk4Hearing.
-He is past chairman of the social services agency Intercultural Family Services, Inc., and a board member and solicitor of Eagleville Hospital.
-Mr. Fader is a faculty member in health law at the newly formed School of Population Health at Thomas Jefferson University and assisted in the development of the curriculum for its degree program in public health policy.
+He is past chairman of the social services agency Intercultural Family Services, Inc. Mr. Fader is a faculty member in health law at the newly formed School of Population Health at Thomas Jefferson University and assisted in the development of the curriculum for its degree program in public health policy.
 He is a member of the American Society of Law, Medicine and Ethics.

 Due to Mr. Fader’s interests in re-admission of patients for acute care hospitals, which is related to the provision of health care to the homeless population, he was asked to apply his expertise as a member of the Medical Standards Development Task Force of the Respite Care Providers’ Network (RCPN) in 2012.
 In May 2014 he was elected to a three-year term on RCPN’s Steering Committee, commencing July 1, 2014.
 Mr. Fader is active in the American Health Lawyers Association, the National Association of Bond Lawyers and the Healthcare Financial Management Association and the Health Care Leadership Network of the Delaware Valley.

 A.B.
 University of Rochester

 J.D.
 Syracuse University, Order of the Coif; Symposium Editor, Syracuse Law Review